............................

 This year was no different.

-On a couple of occasions I have come across references to the fact that the original Anheuser-Busch's Clydesdale teams came from Winnipeg, most recently in the documentary Beer Barons of Winnipeg.)
+On a couple of occasions I have come across references to the fact that the original Anheuser-Busch Clydesdale teams came from Winnipeg, most recently in the documentary Beer Barons of Winnipeg.
 I thought I would dig into the story a little further.

 The story begins in the 1880s with a man named Patrick Shea.
 He was born in Co.
 Kerry, Ireland on March 7, 1854 and trained as an engineer.
-In 1870 he came to North America to work on railway infrastructure projects, eventually settling in Manitoba in 1882.
+In 1870, he came to North America to work on railway infrastructure projects and eventually settled in Manitoba in 1882.
+From 1882 to 1884 he was in charge of the water distribution system for the railway construction from Oak Lake westward.
+When that job was completed he decided to put down roots in Winnipeg.

 Daily Nor'Wester, September 1887

-The only method of intra-urban transportation at the time, be it for the fire department, streetcars or product delivery, was the horse and wagon.
+At the time Shea's was created, the only method of urban transportation for the fire department, streetcars or product delivery, was horse power.
 Different companies had their preferred breed of horse.
-Eaton's and Crescent Creamery used Hackneys while Manitoba Cartage and Shea's used Clydesdales.
+Eaton's and Crescent Creamery used Hackneys while Manitoba Cartage and Shea's preferred Clydesdales.

-Horse teams were a major investment for these companies.
-There could easily be more horses working for an organization than people and the amount of space needed to keep and care for them often exceeded the footprint of the building that they served.
-An 1882 Free Press article notes that Manitoba Cartage was building "extensive new stables" for their 42 six-horse teams !
+Horses were a major investment for these companies.
+There could be more horses working for an organization than people and the amount of space needed to keep and care for them often exceeded the footprint of the building that they served.
+An 1882 Free Press article notes that Manitoba Cartage was building "extensive new stables" for their 42 six-horse teams!

-Like an imposing edifice, an impressive horse or team of horses was good public relations.
-Many companies showed their best in competition and a few of the animals even became local celebrities in their own right.
+An impressive horse or team was also good for a company's public image.
+Many showed their best animals in competition and a few even became local celebrities in their own right.

 Shea spared no expense when it came to this aspect of the company's image.
 He was an active Clydesdale breeder and regularly imported champion horses directly from Scotland to keep the bloodlines strong.
-He also had special show wagons built at a cost of $2,000 a piece.
-All of this paid off as Shea's horses and teams won competitions across North America.
+Shea also had special show wagons built at a cost of $2,000 each a piece.

-Another Winnipeg firm, Manitoba Cartage, took similar interest in their Clydesdales and before long Manitoba's Clydesdale industry had a stellar reputation.
+Another Winnipeg firm, Manitoba Cartage, took similar interest in their Clydesdales and Manitoba's Clydesdale industry had a stellar international reputation.
 In fact, the Brandon Winter Fair's Clydesdale show was considered one of the best on the continent.

 Delivery truck at Shea's ca 1917 (Source)

-After World War I the era of the horse-drawn wagon was fast giving way to motorized vehicles.
-Hundreds of horses were being put to pasture by large companies each year.
-Eaton's, Manitoba Cartage and Shea's, though, kept their best teams 'on the payroll' and continued to show them.
+The era horse-drawn wagon began giving way to motorized vehicles after World War I and hundreds of horses were being put to pasture each year.
+Companies such as Eaton's, Manitoba Cartage and Shea's kept their best teams 'on the payroll' and continued to show them.

 In the early years of the Depression an aging and ill Patrick Shea decided to sell off his prized teams.
-The Free Press noted only that it was to "a St. Louis brewery."
+He accepted an offer for one of them while at the 1933 Toronto Winter Fair.
+A brief Free Press story noted that the purchaser was "a St. Louis brewery."

 Anheuser-Busch's team in 1934 (source)

-That St. Louis brewery was Anheuser-Bush, brewers of Budweiser.
-On their Clydesdale web site, (yes they have their own site), it notes: "Realizing the marketing potential of a horse-drawn beer wagon....on April 7, 1933, August A. Busch, Jr. and Adolphus Busch III surprised their father, August A. Busch, Sr., with the gift of a six-horse Clydesdale hitch..."
+That St. Louis brewery was Anheuser-Bush, North America's largest, and brewers of Budweiser beer.
+On their Clydesdale web site, (yes they have their own website), it notes: "Realizing the marketing potential of a horse-drawn beer wagon....on April 7, 1933, August A. Busch, Jr. and Adolphus Busch III surprised their father, August A. Busch, Sr., with the gift of a six-horse Clydesdale hitch..."

 July 10, 1933, Winnipeg Free Press